NHS Right to Choose Assessments

-If you live in another area, you will need to download the GP referral form, Complete our parent form, ask your GP to send them both to referrals@rtccatservices.uk.
-You will need to travel to our clinic in Bungay to be seen by our clinicians face-to-face.
+In Norfolk & Waveney, your GP can access the referral form at Knowledge Anglia.
+If you live outside Norfolk & Waveney, you will need to download the GP referral form, Complete our parent form, and ask your GP to send them both to referrals@rtccatservices.uk.
+You will need to travel to our clinic in Bungay to be seen by our clinicians face-to-face for up to 3 separate appointments.

 What is Right to Choose?